Spring Leaf & Wood Mulch Program

 Compost is one of the most valuable resources for beautifying your landscape, preventing waste and saving money.
 Typical yard waste such as leaves, grass clippings, and shrub trimmings are some of the ingredients used to make compost.
 Finished compost is produced when bacteria and fungi break down organic matter in the pile or bin.

-Prevents waste and saves both you and the city valuable tax dollars.
-Few residents realize that 20 percent of the refuse picked up on collection days is yard waste.
+- Prevents waste and saves both you and the city valuable tax dollars.
+Few residents realize that 20 percent of the trash picked up on collection days is yard waste.
 Composting also prevents yard waste from being raked or blown into the street, where it can clog storm drains and street gutters.

-Avoids the trouble and expense of purchasing mulch.
+- Avoids the trouble and expense of purchasing mulch.

-Decreases soil erosion and water run-off.
+- Decreases soil erosion and water run-off.
 Plant roots penetrate compost-rich soil easier and hold the soil in place.

-Retains moisture and restricting weed development in the soil.
+- Suppresses weed growth in the soil.